marcuswhybrow/ray-peat-rodeo/content/2016-07-13-the-origins-of-authoritarianism-with-ray-peat.md

 And this was developed very closely with people like [[Spencer, Herbert]] who identified that even [[Darwin, Charles|Darwin]] was a racist that believed that [[United Kingdom of Great Britain and Northern Ireland|English]] science, and animals, and people were the best in the world.

 DR: [16:11] You mentioned Psychopaths before and in the KMUD interview, {#24} and to quote, you mentioned the Dulles brothers.
-And I think you were alluding to a book by [[Talbot, David]] called [[Talbot, David [book] The Devil's Chessboard]], was that correct?
+And I think you were alluding to a book by [[Talbot, David]] called [[Talbot, David > The Devil's Chessboard]], was that correct?

 RP: Yeah I think that’s his name.